swseighman/Java-Perf-Grafana/README.md

 48bfbc5b56c6   gcr.io/cadvisor/cadvisor:v0.42.0   "/usr/bin/cadvisor -…"   23 minutes ago   Up 23 minutes (healthy)   0.0.0.0:9099->8080/tcp, :::9099->8080/tcp   cadvisor
 ```

 > **NOTE:** If you're using MacOS, the build of the images using G1GC (`nativeopt`, `nativeg1`, `native-inst`) will fail because G1 is only supported on Linux/x64.
-You'll need to comment out those options in the `build.sh` script and `docker-compose.yml` file.
 >
 >In addition, while the native image build will succeed, the container will fail to start due to binary incompatibility.
-Use the `Dockerfile.stage` file to build a native image version.
+Use the `build-macos.sh` script to build the native image containers then execute `docker-compose up`.

 ### Demo Apps